IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/assembly-descriptor.md

 ## Placement

-To deploy components to the correct location TNCO will use two properties called deploymentLocation and resourceManager.
+To deploy components to the correct location TNC-O will use two properties called deploymentLocation and resourceManager.
 The resourceManager property will be used to find the correct Resource Manager that manages the resource for the location defined in the deploymentLocation property.
 The combination of these two uniquely identifies where and how a resource will be managed.

 A Placement is also involved when trying to resolve the instances defined in the references section.
 Before a reference can be resolved any associated placement rules will have been applied.
-This will then allow TNCO to find the appropriate instance of the reference required.
+This will then allow TNC-O to find the appropriate instance of the reference required.
 The two properties will also be needed on each reference.

 ## Metrics and Policies